alvinfadli/tekinfo-bot/README.md

 # Tekinfo-Bot

-Tekinfo-Bot is a web-based chatbot application to answer questions about Information Technology Department of Politeknik NegeriPadang using LLM Model (Llama 3) with Retrieval-Augmented Generation method
+Tekinfo-Bot is a web-based chatbot application to answer questions about Information Technology Department of Politeknik Negeri Padang using LLM Model (Llama 3) with Retrieval-Augmented Generation method

 ### Chatbot app